ACS Award For Creative Invention

-Heller received a master's degree in chemistry and physics in 1957 and a doctorate in chemistry in 1961, both from Hebrew University, Jerusalem.
-Following postdoctoral work, he joined GTE Laboratories and then moved to AT&T Bell Laboratories in 1975.
-There he headed the electronic materials research department between 1977 and 1988.
-He was appointed to the Ernest Cockrell Sr. Chair in Engineering at UT Austin in 1988 and became a UT research professor in 2002.
+Over the past three decades, the accolades have piled up for this husband and father of three.
+They include the 2005 Nobel Prize in Chemistry, the 2002 Arthur C. Cope Award, and the 2003 ACS Award for Creative Research in Homogenous or Heterogeneous Catalysis.
+Such recognition has landed Grubbs appointments to more than 40 committees and advisory boards since 1981, many of which he currently still holds.

-Heller has won numerous awards and medals, including the ACS Chemistry of Materials Award; both the Spiers and the Faraday Medals of the Royal Society of Chemistry; the Fresenius Gold Medal of the Society of German Chemists; and the Vittorio De Nora Medal of the Electrochemical Society.
-He is a member of the National Academy of Engineering, a fellow of the American Association for the Advancement of Science, and a fellow of the Electrochemical Society.
+With literally hundreds of research groups and companies around the world using Grubbs's catalysts and students and researchers alike clamoring to work in his lab, Grubbs has more than earned this latest honor.

-The award address will be presented before the Division of Analytical Chemistry and the Division of Physical Chemistry.
+Grubbs will present the award address before the Division of Organic Chemistry.

 Join the conversation